legzy27/react-paginated-bookapp/README.md

 ## Run the book-app on localhost:3000
-- Clone repo
+- Clone repository
-- cd in book-app
+- cd into react-bookapp/book-app
 - npm install
 - npm start - start the localhost:3000
 - npm test - run the unit test